aws/sagemaker-python-sdk/doc/frameworks/djl/using_djl.rst

         },
         image_uri=<djl lmi image uri>,
     )
+    # Deploy the model to an Amazon SageMaker Endpoint and get a Predictor
+    predictor = djl_model.deploy("ml.g5.12xlarge",
+                                 initial_instance_count=1)

+Regardless of how you create your model, a ``Predictor`` object is returned.
 Each ``Predictor`` provides a ``predict`` method, which can do inference with json data, numpy arrays, or Python lists.
 Inference data are serialized and sent to the DJL Serving model server by an ``InvokeEndpoint`` SageMaker operation.
 The ``predict`` method returns the result of inference against your model.